Maiku3/GalleryGaze/README.md

 ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)

 ## Introduction
-A full-stack web application, developed using Pug Template engine for the front-end, MongoDB for the database, and Express.js for the API server.
+A full-stack web application, developed using Pug Template engine for the front-end and Node.js for the back-end with MongoDB for the database and Express.js for the API server.

 ## Demo Video:
 Here is a demo of the website: [https://youtu.be/1O0RyE4KtGs](https://youtu.be/1O0RyE4KtGs)